Charles Nelson Reilly: Personal life

 Magazine and newspaper profiles of Reilly throughout the 1970s and 1980s did not mention his personal life.
 Years after the cancellation of Match Game, he revealed his orientation as gay in his July 2000 theatrical one-man show Save It for the Stage: The Life of Reilly.

 Much like fellow actor and game-show regular Paul Lynde of the same era, despite Reilly's off-camera silence, he gave signals on-camera of a campy persona.
 In many episodes of Match Game, he lampooned himself by briefly affecting "YO!" in a deep voice, using the nickname "Chuck", and self-consciously describing how "butch" he was.
-Many years after his game show career ended, he mentioned in a 2002 interview with Entertainment Tonight that he felt no need to explain his jokes about Chuck and that he never purposely hid his homosexuality from anyone.
+Many years after his game show career ended, he mentioned in a 2002 interview with Entertainment Tonight that he felt no need to explain his jokes about Chuck and that he never purposefully hid his homosexuality from anyone.
 Patrick Hughes, a set decorator and dresser, was Reilly's domestic partner; the two met backstage while Reilly appeared on the game show Battlestars, although their partnership was not revealed publicly.
 They lived together in Beverly Hills.

-Reilly did appear on several episodes of the game show Tattletales with actress Elizabeth Allen as a couple, though their "relationship" was never discussed on the air.
+Reilly did appear on several episodes of the game show Tattletales with actress Elizabeth Allen as a couple, though their relationship was never discussed on the air.

-Reilly was associated with the United States Coast Guard and made at least two films in conjunction with the Coast Guard.
+Reilly was linked publicly with the United States Coast Guard and made at least two films in conjunction with the Coast Guard.
 He regularly advertised National Safe Boating Week as a panelist on Match Game.
 Reilly died on May 25, 2007, the last day of National Safe Boating Week.

-Despite sporting what appeared to be a full head of hair for most of the prime of his television career, Reilly was in fact bald, wearing a toupée throughout most of his appearances in the 1970s and 1980s.
+Reilly had already gone bald by the time he had begun appearing on television in the 1960s but donned a toupée when he began appearing on Match Game and continued to sport the hairpiece into the early 1990s.
 During the taping of Match Game '74, his toupée became a joke when Reilly had to go to New York City to have his toupée adjusted.
 During the taping of several episodes, Reilly was seen wearing different hats because his toupée was back in New York waiting for him to be fitted.
 This was the start of the long-running jokes on Match Game about his hair.
 He abandoned the toupée in the late 1990s and appeared bald in all of his subsequent public events.
 He dramatized the experience in his stage show The Life of Reilly.
 In one episode of Match Game PM, he took off his toupée and gave it to a bald contestant by putting it on his head.
-One can briefly see Reilly's bald head before he covers it up with a hat.
+One can briefly see Reilly's bald head before he covers it up with another hat.